scc365/virtual-machine/README.md

 Any issues with the VM? [email me](mailto:w.fantom@lancs.ac.uk)

-Any issues with the MyLab/Horizon system? [email adrian from scc-systems](mailto:a.tucker@lancaster.ac.uk)
+> As a last resort for any issues with the MyLab/Horizon system? [email adrian from scc-systems](mailto:a.tucker@lancaster.ac.uk)